 It’s also available in a variety of colors.

-The SOFTT is good, too, but I prefer the wide version.
+The SOF Tactical Tourniquet (SOFTT) is good, too, but I prefer the wide version.

 Best Pneumatic Emergency Tourniquet – Delfi Medical Innovations Emergency & Medical Tourniquet